 EČON 306.
 Economics of Poverty and Discrimination.
 (3).
-Prerequisite, ECON 102 or consent of the instructor.
-ECON 305 recommended.
+Prerequisite, ECON 110 or consent of the instructor.
+ECON 205, 305 recommended.
 The objective of the course is to analyze the actual and alleged conditions which give rise to poverty and/or discrimination.
-Theoretical models will be supplemented with empirical data for a more realistic exploration of the poverty-discrimination phenomena.
+Theoretical models will be supplemented with empirical data for a more realistic exploration of the povertydiscrimination phenomena.

 f-ECON 315.
 World Food Economics.
 (3).
-Prerequisite, ECON 100.
+Prerequisites, ECON 110 and 120.
 Major emphasis will be placed first on the functioning of the agricultural sector of the American economy, and then attention given to world food production, demand, and trade.
 ECON 320.
 Russia's Soviet Economy.
 (3).
 A synthesis of available knowledge regarding all major sectors of the Soviet economy, particularly as regards their organization and operation.

 ECON 330.
 Economics of Crime and Punishment.
 (3).
-Prerequisite, ECON 100.
+Prerequisite, ECON 110.
 This course will consider the economic causes and consequences of crime and punishment in this country during the 20th century by considering models dealing with the causes and effects of crime and punishment.

 f-ECON 332.
 Planning Economics.
 (3).
-Prerequisite, ECON 100.
+Prerequisite, ECON 110.
 The purpose will be to examine underlying economic factors that influence economic growth - changes in spatial distribution of per capita income and locational shifts in American industry.
-Employing appropriate economic models, the student will study these factors as they apply to urban and regional economic growth problems.